The stable category of Gorenstein flat sheaves on a noetherian scheme: The stable category of Gorenstein flat-cotorsion sheaves

 Here we use the symbol $\operatorname{hom}$ to denote the morphism sets in $\Qcoh{X}$ as well as the induced functor to abelian groups.
 Further, the tensor product on $\Qcoh{X}$ has a right adjoint functor denoted ${\mathscr Hom}_{{\rm qc}}$; see for example \cite[2.1]{DMfSSl11}.

 We recall from \cite[Definition 1.1, Proposition 1.3, and Definition 2.1]{CETa}:

-\begin{definition} An acyclic complex $\F$ of flat cotorsion sheaves on $X$ is called \emph{totally acyclic} if the complexes $\cathom{\C}{\F}$ and $\cathom{\F}{\C}$ are acyclic for every flat cotorsion sheaf $\C$ on $X$.
+\begin{definition} An acyclic complex $\F$ of flat-cotorsion sheaves on $X$ is called \emph{totally acyclic} if the complexes $\cathom{\C}{\F}$ and $\cathom{\F}{\C}$ are acyclic for every flat-cotorsion sheaf $\C$ on $X$.

-A sheaf $\M$ on $X$ is called \emph{Gorenstein flat cotorsion} if there exists a totally acyclic complex $\F$ of flat cotorsion sheaves on $X$ with $\M = \Cy[0]{\F}$.
-Denote by $\catGFC{X}$ the category of Gorenstein flat cotorsion sheaves on $X$.\footnote{In \cite{CETa} this category is denoted $\mathsf{Gor_{FlatCot}}(A)$ in the case of an affine scheme $X = \Spec{A}$.} \end{definition}
+A sheaf $\M$ on $X$ is called \emph{Gorenstein flat-cotorsion} if there exists a totally acyclic complex $\F$ of flat-cotorsion sheaves on $X$ with $\M = \Cy[0]{\F}$.
+Denote by $\catGFC{X}$ the category of Gorenstein flat-cotorsion sheaves on $X$.\footnote{In \cite{CETa} this category is denoted $\mathsf{Gor_{FlatCot}}(A)$ in the case of an affine scheme $X = \Spec{A}$.} \end{definition}

 We proceed to show that the sheaves defined in \ref{dfn:GFC} are precisely the cotorsion Gorenstein flat sheaves, i.e.\ the sheaves that are both cotorsion and Gorenstein flat.